n8n-io/task-runner-launcher/docs/setup.md

 | `workdir`       | Path where the task runner's `command` will run.                                                                                          |
 | `command`       | Command to start the task runner.                                                                                       |
 | `args`          | Args and flags to use with `command`.                                                                                           |
+| `health-check-server-port` | Port for the runner's health check server.
+When a single runner is configured, this is optional and defaults to `5681`.
+When multiple runners are configured, this is required and must be unique per runner.
 | `allowed-env`   | Env vars that the launcher will pass through from its own environment to the runner.
 See [environment](environment.md). |
 | `env-overrides` | Env vars that the launcher will set directly on the runner.
 See [environment](environment.md).                          |